 Inheritance Tax in Portugal

-Technically, there's no "inheritance tax" for foreigners in Portugal as of 2024.
-However, you need to be aware of stamp duty, which applies to inherited assets in Portugal, regardless of the beneficiary's residency status.
+Technically, there's no "inheritance tax" for foreigners in Portugal.
+However, you must be aware of stamp duty, which applies to inherited assets in Portugal, regardless of the beneficiary's residency status.
 Here's the key information:

 Rate: 10 percent on the value of inherited assets (real estate, cars, art, etc.)